jonathanlee7026/ML-Racial-Bias-in-Orthopaedics/README.md

-# Machine Learning Can Mitigate Racial Bias in Orthopaedics: Predicting Overnight Stay After Knee Arthroscopy
+# The Potential of Machine Learning to Mitigate Racial Inequities in Predictive Orthopaedic Models

-Jonathan Lee BA, Stephen Gillinov AB, Bilal Siddiq BS, Kieran Dowley BA, Megan Wei MS, Nathan Cherian MD, Mark Cote PT DPT MSCRT, Scott D. Martin, MD
+Jonathan Lee BA, Mark Cote PT DPT MSCRT, Stephen Gillinov AB, Bilal Siddiq BS, Kieran Dowley BA, Megan Wei MS, Nathan Cherian MD, Scott D. Martin, MD

-PURPOSE: To develop a racially equitable machine learning model that accurately predicts overnight stay following knee arthroscopy.
+PURPOSE: To demonstrate the importance of accounting for health inequities in orthopaedic machine learning (ML) models through the development of a racially equitable Random Forest (RF) algorithm that predicts overnight stay for knee arthroscopy patients who self-identified as White, Black or African American, or Asian.

-Submitted to The American Journal of Sports Medicine
+Submitted to _Arthroscopy: The Journal of Arthroscopic and Related Surgery